greavr/cloudrun-demo/README.md

 We can then check out build status in the console: [console.cloud.google.com/cloud-build/builds](https://console.cloud.google.com/cloud-build/builds)

-Finally we can check the status of our Cloud Run Service with: `gcloud beta run services list --platform managed`
+Finally we can check the status of our Cloud Run Service with: `gcloud beta run services list --platform managed` We can get the specifics about our service with `gcloud beta run services describe public-site --platform managed`